sveinpg/build-your-own-react/README.md

 > If an element type in the same place in the tree “matches up” between the previous and the next renders, React reuses the existing host instance.
 > Source: https://overreacted.io/react-as-a-ui-runtime/#reconciliation

-There is multiple ways to reduce the number of manipulations.
+There are multiple ways to reduce the number of manipulations.
 For instance, by reusing HTML-elements (such as `<div/>`) or to use the `key` prop of children to determine which to update.

 In `src/solution/react-dom/react-dom` we have provided a more advanced implementation that you can use as inspiration.

 ## Lifecycle methods

-React components has several "lifecycle methods" that you can override to run code at a particullar time.
+React components has several "lifecycle methods" that you can override to run code at a particular time.
 For instance, to run code after the component is mounted we can override `Component.componentDidMount`.

 Read the about the lifecycle methods in [the documentation](https://reactjs.org/docs/react-component.html#the-component-lifecycle) and try to implement them yourself.